Analytical mechanics: Difference between curvillinear and generalized coordinates

 Generalized coordinates incorporate constraints on the system.
 There is one generalized coordinate qi for each degree of freedom (for convenience labelled by an index i = 1, 2...N), i.e. each way the system can change its configuration; as curvilinear lengths or angles of rotation.
 Generalized coordinates are not the same as curvilinear coordinates.
 The number of curvilinear coordinates equals the dimension of the position space in question (usually 3 for 3d space), while the number of generalized coordinates is not necessarily equal to this dimension; constraints can reduce the number of degrees of freedom (hence the number of generalized coordinates required to define the configuration of the system), following the general rule:

 For a system with N degrees of freedom, the generalized coordinates can be collected into an N-tuple:

 and the time derivative (here denoted by an overdot) of this tuple give the generalized velocities:

-D'Alembert's principle
+D'Alembert's principle of virtual work

-The foundation which the subject is built on is D'Alembert's principle.

-This principle states that infinitesimal virtual work done by a force across reversible displacements is zero, which is the work done by a force consistent with ideal constraints of the system.
-The idea of a constraint is useful - since this limits what the system can do, and can provide steps to solving for the motion of the system.
+D'Alembert's principle states that infinitesimal virtual work done by a force across reversible displacements is zero, which is the work done by a force consistent with ideal constraints of the system.
+The idea of a constraint is useful – since this limits what the system can do, and can provide steps to solving for the motion of the system.
 The equation for D'Alembert's principle is: